-- 6.2.1 No priority habitat is recorded within the site boundary via consultation with Magic Map. - 6.2.2 No trees which feature on the Ancient Tree Inventory were recorded on site. - 6.2.3 No protected or notable flora was recorded during the survey period. - 6.2.4 One Schedule 9 non-native, invasive species of the Wildlife and Countryside Act 1981 (as amended), was recorded during the survey.
+- 6.2.1 One priority habitat; Open Mosaic Habitat on Previously Developed Land (OMH) is recorded within the site boundary via consultation with Magic Map.
+Assessment of the habitats within the redline site boundary indicate that OMH is not present within the site. - 6.2.2 No trees which feature on the Ancient Tree Inventory were recorded on site. - 6.2.3 No protected or notable flora was recorded during the survey period. - 6.2.4 One Schedule 9 non-native, invasive species of the Wildlife and Countryside Act 1981 (as amended), was recorded during the survey.